 Holden Beach Waterfront Dining

-Several restaurants sit along the Intracoastal Waterway in Holden Beach.
-Dock House Seafood and More offers an eclectic menu with unique items including a seafood pot pie and a mac-n-cheeseburger with an elevated view of the Waterway, including outdoor seating.
-Famous for their incredible shrimp burgers, Provision Company is a laid-back, open-air dining destination providing views of the boats passing along the Waterway.
-Betty's Waterfront Restaurant specializes in seafood including combo platters and items from the steamer.
-It's menu favorites includes a Low Country Boil Pasta and shrimp & grits.
+In Holden Beach, several restaurants sit along the Intracoastal Waterway.
+Dock House Seafood & More offers an eclectic menu with unique items including a seafood pot pie and a mac-n-cheeseburger with an elevated view of the Waterway, including outdoor seating.
+Famous for their incredible shrimp burgers, Provision Company is a laid-back, open-air dining destination providing views of the boats passing along the waterway.
+Serving up delicious burgers, crab legs, and local seafood options, LouLou's Waterfront offers an unobstructed view of the Holden Beach Bridge and the Intracoastal Waterway.

 Back on the ocean, Island Way in Oak Island is a fine dining establishment with 18 large windows for guests to enjoy the coastal views.
 Perfecting steaks and seafood, the restaurant is ideal for celebrating a special occasion.
-On the other side of the island, the Fish House Restaurant offers fresh seafood and Intracoastal Waterway views.
-Just over the bridge to the mainland, The Dead End Saloon Fish Factory Grille is located at the South Harbour Marina on the Intracoastal Waterway.
-Bring the whole family to enjoy the dog-friendly patio, and the restaurant’s “fun” (rather than “fine”) dining and casual atmosphere.
+Another beachfront option neighboring the Oak Island Pier, KoKo Cabana offers lovely views of the ocean and a variety of local seafood options, burgers, tacos, and vegan items.
+Just over the bridge to the mainland, Rusty Hooks Dockside Grill is located at the South Harbour Marina on the Intracoastal Waterway.
+Bring the whole family to relax and enjoy the spectacular views, and the restaurant’s fresh local seafood.
 Also on the Marina, Joseph’s Italian Bistro serves award-winning cuisine with fantastic views of the Waterway.
 Try the fresh seafood options with the restaurant’s authentic Italian flavors.